 This study identifies with the definition of contracting strategies as rendered by Rowlinson (1999).
 A choice of contracting strategy is indeed significant as it provides the platform upon which construction clients coordinate construction activities and exchange relevant project information with other project stakeholders with the intention of achieving their organisational strategic objective (de Blois et al., 2011).
-According to the Irish Department for Public Expenditure and Reform's report on procurement and contract strategy, the primary consideration in the procurement of construction projects is the need to match the correct organisational procurement strategy with the appropriate contracting strategy so that value for money is obtained (DPER, 2012).
+According to the Department for Public Expenditure and Reforms report on procurement and contract strategy, the primary consideration in the procurement of construction projects is the need to match the correct organisational procurement strategy with the appropriate contracting strategy so that value for money is obtained (D.P.E.R., 2012).
 Simply put, the kind of contracting strategy adopted by ICOs has the potential to influence its ability to oversee SV implementation during project delivery.
-According to Walker and Rowlinson (2007), the choice of a proper contracting strategy revolves around four main decisions: setting the project objectives and constraints; selecting a proper project delivery method; selecting a proper contract form; and contract administration practices.
-Also, factors to be considered when selecting a suitable contracting strategy should normally include the optimal level of risk which the contracting authority wishes to transfer, what total risk is tolerable for contractors and what needs to be done to achieve optimal risk transfer.
+According to Walker and Rowlinson (2007), the choice of a proper contracting strategy revolves around five main decisions, namely: setting the project objectives and constraints; selecting a proper project delivery method; selecting a proper contract form; and contract administration practices.
+Also, factors to be considered when selecting a suitable contracting strategy should normally include the optimal level of risk which the contracting authority wishes to transfer; what total risk is tolerable for contractors; and what needs to be done to achieve optimal risk transfer;

-Expectedly, the contracting strategy should support the ICO's main project objectives in terms of risk allocation, delivery, costs and the attainment of sustainability outcomes such as SV (Kumaraswamy and Dissanayaka, 1998).
+Expectedly, the contracting strategy should support the ICO's main project objectives in terms of risk allocation, delivery, costs, and the attainment of sustainability outcomes such as SV.
 The organisation and governance of the inherent inter-organisational relationships in the IDS is based mainly on the kind of contracting strategy adopted.
-Furthermore, the ability of an ICO to communicate its strategic objectives and subsequently to coordinate activities of the entire supply chain during the delivery process to attain such objectives is largely dependent upon this organisational framework (Carroll and Burton, 2012).
+Furthermore, the ability of an ICO to communicate its strategic objectives and to subsequently coordinate activities of the entire supply chain during the delivery process to attain such objectives is largely dependent upon this organisational framework (Carroll and Burton, 2012).
 Appropriate contracting strategies contribute towards the proper flow of project know-how as well as the setting up of effective and efficient communication structures within the delivery system (Emmitt and Gorse, 2006).
-Therefore, it would appear that contracting strategies undoubtedly have a significant influence on SV implementation, particularly as it pertains to the power of the ICO's ability to drive it within the IDS (Cherns and Bryant, 1984).
-However, there is a seeming paucity of empirical studies which have attempted to investigate this phenomenon, hence necessitating this study.
+Therefore, it would appear that contracting strategies undoubtedly have a significant influence on SV implementation, particularly as it pertains to the power of ICO's ability to drive it within the IDS (Cherns and Bryant, 1984).
+However, there is a seeming paucity of empirical studies which have attempted to investigate this phenomenon hence necessitating this study.

-Although a plethora of contracting strategies is available to ICOs, some of these strategies are predominantly used in projects domiciled in certain sectors.
-For instance, in the building sector, strategies such as design-bid-build and design-and-build are usually prevalent.
-In major infrastructure projects for the oil and gas as well as transportation sectors, strategies such as engineering, procurement and construction (EPC) and build, own, operate and transfer (BOOT) projects are often adopted.
-Because of this study's focus on investigating the influence of contracting strategies on an ICO's ability to drive successful SV implementation within the IDS in the Nigerian oil and gas industry, contracting strategies predominant within the sector such as the engineering, procurement, construction management (EPCM) and EPC were adopted.
-Occasioned by the need to achieve theoretical replication through comparisons to SV implementation in the UK's transportation sector (Yin, 2009), a project which was governed by a design, construct and maintain (DCM) contracting strategy was selected.
+Although a plethora of contracting strategies is available to ICOs, some of these strategies are predominantly utilised in projects domiciled in certain sectors.
+For instance in the building sector, strategies such as Design, Bid, Build; and Design and Build are usually prevalent.
+In major infrastructure projects for the Oil and Gas as well as Transportation sectors, strategies such as Engineering, Procurement and Construction (EPC), and Build, Own, Operate, and Transfer (BOOT) projects are often adopted.
+Due to this study's focus on investigating the influence of contracting strategies on an ICO's ability to drive successful SV implementation within the IDS in the Nigerian Oil and Gas industry, contracting strategies predominant within the sector such as the EPCM and EPC were adopted.
+Occasioned by the need to achieve theoretical replication through comparisons to SV implementation in the UK's transportation sector (Yin, 2009), a project which was governed by a Design, Construct, and Maintain (DCM) contracting strategy was selected.